Tablets for diabetics also prevent heart failure | ExBulletin

 Did you know that cancer can grow in the nail bed?

-Nail melanoma, or acral lentiginous melanoma, is one of the rarest forms of skin cancer and accounts for less than 5% of the most deadly forms of skin cancer, melanoma.
+Nail melanoma, or acral lentiginous melanoma, is one of the rarest forms of skin cancer and accounts for less than 5% of melanomas.
+This is the most deadly form of skin cancer.

-The disease appears as new, peculiar black streaks under the nail bed, like lines drawn with a felt-tip pen.
-It most often occurs on the big toe or big toe of the dominant hand.
+The disease manifests itself as new, distinctive black streaks beneath the nail bed, like lines drawn with a felt-tip pen.
+Most commonly, it occurs on the big toe or big toe of the dominant hand.

-The risk of developing the disease increases with excessive sunlight, but experts say that heredity and family history are much more likely to cause the disease.
+The risk of developing the disease is increased when exposed to excessive sunlight, but experts say that heredity and family history are much more likely to cause the disease.

 Some US doctors suggest that overuse of UV lamps in nail salons can increase the risk.

-Researchers believe that the drug has a direct effect on the heart muscle and strengthens it.
+Researchers believe that the drug acts directly on the heart muscle and strengthens it.

-“This study does not formally examine quality of life, but you can see how they behave themselves.
+“This study did not formally examine quality of life, but I was able to see how they lived in their own way.
 They looked happier.

-“When they see their health improving, they seem to be eating healthier and exercising more.
+“I saw my health improve and I started eating healthier and exercising more.

-“We know that these drugs are surprisingly effective if you have an already advanced illness, but it is very positive that there is something that protects the patient from the illness.”
+“I know these drugs work to wonder if you already have an advanced illness, but it’s very positive that there is something to prevent the patient from getting sick.”

 One of the patients who participated in the study was quiz champion Barry Simmons.
-A 72-year-old who regularly appears on the television show Eggheads, he was diagnosed with type 2 diabetes 12 years ago.
+A 72-year-old woman who regularly appears on the television show Eggheads was diagnosed with type 2 diabetes 12 years ago.

-Barry, a former IT consultant who has two adult children and lives in Leeds with his wife Janet, 69, said: Taking medicine and exercising.
+Barry, a retired IT consultant living in Leeds with his wife Janet (69), who has two adult children, said:

-“It was incredible to see the difference this new drug made, and I was really surprised when I heard that my blood flow to my heart improved by 18% in just three months.
+“The difference this new drug made was incredible.
+I was really surprised to hear that blood flow to the heart improved by 18% in just three months.

-“Blood sugar improved, blood pressure dropped, and in addition to regular exercise, half of the stones were lost.
+“My blood sugar level has improved, my blood pressure has dropped, and regular exercise has halved the stones.

-“When I was diagnosed with diabetes, I was £ 10 at the age of 15.
-I was pretty overweight.
-I am now £ 8 at the age of 11.
-Best of all, I feel much better.
-It’s great.’
+“When I was diagnosed with diabetes, I was £ 15 £ 10.
+This was pretty fat.
+I’m 11 years old £ 8.
+Above all, I feel much better.
+Great.’